* Dollar on pace for biggest weekly gain since December

 * World stocks set for 11th straight month of gains

-* Tech sector buoys Wall Street after record high close (Updates with U.S. afternoon trading)
+* Tech sector buoys Wall Street after record high close (Updates with opening of U.S. markets, changes dateline from London)

 By Lewis Krauskopf

-NEW YORK, Sept 29 (Reuters) - The dollar was headed for its strongest week of the year on Friday as it rose again, while world stock markets climbed back near record-high levels on the last trading day of the quarter.
+NEW YORK, Sept 29 (Reuters) - The dollar was headed for its strongest week of the year on Friday, while world stock markets climbed back near record-high levels on the last trading day of the quarter.

 Firming expectations for another U.S. interest rate increase by year-end, combined with U.S. President Donald Trump's tax-cut plan, have dominated markets for most of the week.